parbol/RobotControl/README.md

 This package communicates with the CS9 and sends commands to move, open/close vacuum lines, etc.

+Also, the ETLController is implemented where specific ETL functions and movements are defined

 ## ExperimentalSetup

 This package contains a model of the table, robot and physical camera.
 It basically takes care of translating between camera coordinates and 3D coordinates.